 Mexico City has many different neighborhoods and areas within the city to stay in.

 It simply just depends on what you’re looking to experience.

 If for example, you are looking to stay within walking distance of all of the main sites and attractions then definitely consider staying in the Centro Historico or The Historic Center.

 However, if you are looking to have a more local experience to see what it’s like to live in the neighborhoods of Mexico City, each having its own vibe, experiences and attractions then definitely consider looking into the many different neighborhoods and areas such as…

 - Santa Fe (further away, but if you want an upscale, quiet, and new neighborhood – this is the one)

-- Coyoacan (also a bit further away to walk to main attractions, but this area has its own notable attractions such as La Casa Azul (Frida Khalo’s childhood home).
+- Coyoacan (is also a bit further away to walk to the main attractions, but this area has its own notable attractions such as La Casa Azul (Frida Khalo’s childhood home).